 Defendants in Maryland auto accident cases fall into different categories or types.
 The type of defendant involved in a case can make a significant difference.
 The process for submitting insurance claims, negotiating settlements, and even the applicable rules of civil procedure can all vary depending on what particular type of defendant is involved in a car accident case.

-Individuals: the most common type of defendants in car accident cases are private individuals driving their own personal, non-commercial vehicles.
-Accident claims against these individual drivers are subject to all the generally rules and procedures for car accident claims.
+Individuals: the most common type of defendants in car accident cases is private individuals driving their own personal, non-commercial vehicles.
+Accident claims against these individual drivers are subject to all the general rules and procedures for car accident claims.
 The individual is the proper defendant.
 Assuming they have car insurance, their insurance company will be obligated to step in and handle the claim or case against them and pay for any damages up to the limits of the policy.
 The main issue with these types of defendants is insurance coverage.

 Commercial Drivers: a commercial driver is someone who was driving their vehicle as part of their job or business when the accident occurred.
 Examples of commercial drivers would include delivery truck drivers (e.g., FedEx or UPS); someone driving a commercial or company vehicle to a jobsite (e.g., an electrician or plumber driving to their next job); or a taxicab driver.
 Car accident cases against commercial driver defendants are somewhat different for several reasons.
 First, both the driver and their employer or company can be named as potential defendants.
-Employers are typically obligated to indemnity their employees for accidents occurring within the scope of their employment, which means that the employer will be the real party in interest in these cases.
+Employers are typically obligated to indemnify their employees for accidents occurring within the scope of their employment, which means that the employer will be the real party in interest in these cases.
 Second, commercial drivers tend to carry more insurance (i.e., policies with much higher limits) compared to individual drivers.
-In practical terms this means that Maryland car accident plaintiffs can potentially recover more damages.
+In practical terms, this means that Maryland car accident plaintiffs can potentially recover more damages.

 Truck Drivers: drivers of the really big trucks --- often referred to as big-rigs, "18-wheelers, or tractor-trailers --- make up a separate category of common defendants in the car accident cases.
 Big truck accident cases are actually much different than normal car accident cases in a number of ways.
-For starters Maryland has separate commercial vehicle laws that specifically apply to accidents involving big trucks.
+For starters, Maryland has separate commercial vehicle laws that specifically apply to accidents involving big trucks.
 Another major difference is that big truck accidents tend to be bigger cases involving major damage and very serious physical injuries or death.
-Some of the larger, national trucking companies that are frequent defendants in truck accident cases include: J.B.
+Some of the larger, national trucking companies that are frequent defendants in truck accident cases include J.B.
 Hunt | Swift Transportation |Werner | Schneider | Old Dominion.

 Uber / Lyft Drivers: drivers for Uber / Lyft are a new type of defendant that are becoming increasingly involved in car accident cases.
 Uber / Lyft drivers are like a hybrid category of defendants because they can fall under the category of either "individuals" or "commercial driver" defendants depending on when they are involved in the accident.
 If they get in an accident when they are just driving their car for personal use, they are an individual defendant covered under their normal auto insurance policy.
 However, if they cause an accident while using the car to pick up or transport a fare they like a commercial driver defendant.

 State & Local Governments: the state of Maryland and local governments (i.e., a county or one of the few incorporated towns in Maryland) are also frequent defendants in auto tort cases.
 State and & local governments can become involved in one of 2 ways.
 First, state or local governments can get named as defendants if a government employee causes an accident within the scope of their employment.
 Second, the state or a local government can potentially be liable for failing to properly maintain roads, traffic signals, or pedestrian walkways in a safe manner.
-It is well established in Maryland that local government owes a duty to persons lawfully using its public streets and sidewalks to make them reasonably safe for passage (see also MPJI-CV § 23:10).How Long do You Have to File a Lawsuit?
+It is well established in Maryland that local government owes a duty to persons lawfully using its public streets and sidewalks to make them reasonably safe for passage (see also MPJI-CV § 23:10).How Long Do You Have to File a Lawsuit?

 Like all states, Maryland imposes a time limit on how long prospective plaintiffs can wait before filing a civil lawsuit.
 This type of legal filing deadline is known as a statute of limitations.
 If the lawsuit is not filed before the limitation deadline expires, the plaintiff losses their right to file.
 In Maryland, car accident lawsuits are generally subject to a 3-year statute of limitations (Md.
 Code Ann., Cts. & Jud.
 Proc. § 5-101).
 What this means is that in most cases potential car accident plaintiffs must file their lawsuit within 3 years from the date of the accident or they will be legally barred from filing.